Common Chinese Medicine Patterns Seen with Gout

 Herbs can help to more efficiently purge the body of uric acid build up.
 While these

 herbs can result in some immediate relief, the relief will only be temporary until the underlying causes mentioned above are thoroughly resolved.
 These herbs both drain uric acid through the kidneys, and are alkaline for acid build up in the blood.
-Look to Great Pivot formula.

 How Gout is Addressed with Chinese Medicine

 Gout is addressed successfully through Chinese medicine utilizing herbal formulas.
 Herbs for gout work to eliminate uric acid from the body, neutralize acid in the body, alleviate inflammation in the joints, and re-enforce the underlying imbalances that lead to gout in the first place.
 Gout is a painful form of arthritis caused by a buildup of uric acid in the body.
 Typically, uric acid is excreted via the kidneys and gut, but if you have a genetic disposition to gout, or produce excessive uric acid due to the consumption of alcohol or purine rich foods, you may find yourself with swollen, red, hot, painful, or stiff joints.
-Look to Great Pivot formula to drain uric acid.

 In Chinese medicine, gout is seen as a joint painful Bi syndrome caused by wrong lifestyle habits including unregulated eating and drinking, or from external evil pathogens such as Wind-Damp, Damp-Heat or Damp-Cold.
 Alcohol, rich fatty foods, and fried foods are to be avoided.
 As gout progresses, Qi and Blood Stasis develop according to Chinese medicine creating sharp pain and limited mobility.

-Healthy Liftestyle Choices for Gout:
+Healthy Lifestyle Choices for Gout:

 Gout is considered a metabolic disease, and is often seen along with obesity, diabetes, and high blood pressure; therefore, it may be part of metabolic syndrome and is considered chronic.
 Uric acid is a result of the breakdown of purines that produces mono-sodium urate crystals that accumulate on the articular cartilage of joints, on tendons, and in the surrounding tissues.
 Purine break down also results in lactic acid, and lactic acid competes with uric acid for excretion.
-Uric acid chrystalines can build up under the skin creating a bumpy surface, and often cause swelling.
+Uric acid crystalline can build up under the skin creating a bumpy surface, and often cause swelling.